nolanderc/rust-postgres-query/README.md

     .await?;
 ```

-We hove to split the row into parts by specifying that the first occurence of
+We have to split the row into parts by specifying that the first occurrence of
 `id` is part of the book and the second `id` part of the author.
 The rest is
 done for you.